.DNG File Extension

 What is a DNG file?

-A DNG file is a RAW camera image saved in the Digital Negative (DNG) format.
+A DNG file is a camera RAW image saved in the Digital Negative (DNG) format developed by Adobe Systems.
 It stores uncompressed image data captured by various camera models, such as Hasselblad, Pentax, and Leica.
-Professional photographers commonly use DNG files because they maintain high image quality.
+Professional photographers commonly use DNG files because they maintain high image quality, and many image editors support them, including Adobe Photoshop, Microsoft Photos, and Apple Preview.

 More Information